SeitaBV/timely-beliefs/README.md

     -resolution < knowledge_horizon < 0  # for ongoing events
     knowledge_horizon < -resolution  # for past events

+### Keeping track of confidence

+To keep track of the confidence of a data point, timely-beliefs works with probability distributions.
+More specifically, the BeliefsDataFrame contains points of interest on the cumulative distribution function (CDF), and leaves it to the user to set an interpolation policy between those points.
+This allows you to describe both discrete possible event values (as a probability mass function) and continuous possible event values (as a probability density function).
+A point of interest on the CDF is described by the `cumulative_probability` index level (ranging between 0 and 1) and the `event_value` column (a possible value).

+The default interpolation policy is to interpret the CDF points as discrete possible event values, leading to a non-decreasing step function as the CDF.
+In case an event value with a cumulative probability of 1 is missing, the last step is extended to 1 (i.e. the chance of an event value that is greater than largest available event value is taken to be 0).

+A deterministic belief consists of a single row in the BeliefsDataFrame.
+Regardless of the cumulative probability actually listed (we take 0.5 by default), the default interpolation policy will interpret the single CDF point as an event value stated with 100% certainty.
+The reason why we choose a default cumulative probability of 0.5 instead of 1 is that, in our experience, sources more commonly intend to report their expected value rather than an event value with absolute confidence.

+A probabilistic belief consists of multiple rows in the BeliefsDataFrame, with a shared `event_start`, `belief_time` and `source`, but different `cumulative_probability` values.
+_For a future release we are considering adding interpolation policies to interpret the CDF points as describing a normal distribution or a (piecewise) uniform distribution, to offer out-of-the-box support for resampling continuous probabilistic beliefs._

 ### Convenient slicing methods

 Being an extension of the pandas DataFrame, all of pandas excellent slicing methods are available on the BeliefsDataFrame.